 Project Zomboid Server Modding Guide

-This guide explains the recommended and most reliable method for installing Project Zomboid mods on a multiplayer server using the Steam Workshop.
+This guide covers the two most common ways to install mods for a Project Zomboid multiplayer server using Steam Workshop content.

 This guide only covers Steam Workshop mods.
 Manual mod installations are not supported.